nhs-shruthi-gowda/react-app-oidc/README.md

 # React OIDC Application

-A React application with OpenID Connect (OIDC) authentication using the `openid-client` library.
+A React application with OpenID Connect (OIDC) authentication using the `oidc-client-ts` library.

 ## Features